CaileyBianchini/Topia/TopiaAssesment.md

          Name: Load(StreamReader reader)
              Description: this is the basic load, it will only load the name, health and damage
              Type: public virtual bool
+         Name: BuyWithGold()
+             Description: This will subtract the items price from users gold
+             Type: public bool
+         Name: GetGold()
+             Description: this will get the value
+             Type: public int
+         Name: BuyWithSilver()
+             Description: This will subtract the items price from users silver
+             Type: public bool
+         Name: GetSilver()
+             Description: this will get the value
+             Type: public int

 **File**: Character.cs